SuReLI/Pytorch-RL-Agents/DDPG/README.md

 The models will be saved in a folder in ```runs/```.

+## Visualizing the training

+You can use Tensorboard to visualize the evolution of the training in real time :

+1. Open a new terminal
+2. Run ```tensorboard --logdir=<absolute-path>/runs/```.
+3. In your browser navigate to localhost:6006/

 ## Testing the agent

 To test the performance of a trained agent, run ```python3 test.py -f runs/YOUR_FOLDER```.